paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 5. The entire proofing transaction, including transactions that involve a 3rd party to the CSP, SHALL occur over a mutually authenticated protected session.
 Equivalently, the transaction SHOULD consist of time-stamped or sequenced messages and SHOULD signed by their source and SHOULD be encrypted for their recipient.
 6. Approved cryptography SHALL be used.
 7. The CSP SHALL be able to uniquely identify each Subscriber and any associated authenticators that may have been issued to that Subscriber.
+8. The CSP SHALL record the identification/reference number of the presented identity evidence.
+9. The CSP SHALL NOT records an image/scan/copy of the presented identity evidence.
 7. Personally identifiable information (PII) collected as part of the registration process SHALL be protected, and all privacy requirements shall be satisfied.
 8. PII collect SHALL be limited to the minimum data necessary to validate the existance of the claimed identity and associate it the claimed identity to the person providing identity evidence.
 8. The results of the identity proofing step (which may include background investigations of the Applicant) SHALL be protected to ensure source authentication, confidentiality, and integrity.